Knight makes emotional return to Assembly Hall

 “It was really nice talking to him, having him here,” IU freshman forward Jerome Hunter said.
 “He’s an IU legend.
 It was nice.
 It was nice talking to him, and he was talking to us, and he told us to play hard.”

-The charged atmosphere included a handful of other celebrities in attendance, including IU alum and Dallas Mavericks owner Mark Cuban and IU alum and ESPN broadcaster Sage Steele.
+The charged atmosphere included a handful of other celebrities in attendance, including Dallas Mavericks owner Mark Cuban and ESPN broadcaster Sage Steele, both IU alumni.
 Cuban and Steele sat next to each other courtside.
 Vitale called the game for ESPN.
 Knight approached Vitale courtside during the ceremony before chanting “play defense” again toward the crowd.

 Former IU guard Mike Woodson, one of the captains of the 1980 Big Ten title team, said Knight was back where he belonged.